WES Credential Evaluation for Colombian Degrees: What to Expect

 1. Digital transcript delivery (preferred): A growing number of Colombian universities have established digital partnerships with WES or use secure document delivery services.
 Check the WES required documents page for your specific institution.
 Universities like Universidad Nacional, Universidad de los Andes, and Universidad Javeriana can often send transcripts digitally.

 2. Physical sealed envelope: The university's Secretaría Académica issues the transcript in an official sealed envelope with the institutional stamp and registrar's signature.
 The envelope is mailed directly to WES.
-Do not open the envelope under any circumstances — if the seal is broken, WES will reject the document.
+Do not open the envelope — WES may not accept a document if the seal is broken.

 Documents you submit yourself (uploaded to your WES account):